xykl0n/xykl0n.github.io/_posts/2026-03-24-htb-sendai.md

 > **Note:** `ewp` is [evil-winrm-py](https://github.com/adityatelange/evil-winrm-py) — the Python port of evil-winrm.

-Run PrivescCheck to hunt for misconfigurations:
+Run PrivescCheck to check for misconfigurations:

 ```powershell
 . .\PrivescCheck.ps1; Invoke-PrivescCheck